voicemxil/TS2-Starter-Pack/docs/final-setup.md

 # Final Setup

-{: .note }
-> RPC NOTICE: The Sims2RPC launcher has a false trojan flag in certain antivirus suites due to the way it injects code into TS2.
-> If when installing or launching the game, you find out your Sims2RPC files are mysteriously missing/quarantined, temporarily disable your antivirus (including Windows Defender) and create an exception for your Sims 2 folder, then reinstall Sims2RPC from [here](https://lazyduchess.tumblr.com/post/631915230388158464/sims2rpc-mod-launcher-for-mansion-garden).

 The Starter Pack comes with Sims2RPC by Lazy Duchess as both its no-CD patch and launcher.
 Non-Starter-Pack users who own Mansion & Garden Stuff can install RPC via auto installer or by manually extracting to \Fun with Pets\SP9\TSBin, or alternatively use “George” (a.k.a. no-CD version of Sims2EP9.exe) with the 4GB patch tool.